Flectone Logo FlectonePulse

 Enables or disables the functionality of the module

-• <player_head> returns the head of the player who sent the message.
+• <player_head> returns the head of the player who sent the message

 Note

-• <sprite:name> returns an icon from the blocks atlas, e.g., <sprite:block/oak_log> (equivalent to <sprite:blocks:block/oak_log>).
+• <sprite:name>, returns an icon from the blocks atlas, for example <sprite:block/oak_log> (this is the same as <sprite:blocks:block/oak_log>)

-• <sprite:atlas:name> returns an icon from the specified atlas, e.g., <sprite:gui:container/slot>.
+• <sprite:atlas:name>, returns an icon from the specified atlas, for example <sprite:gui:container/slot>

 command sprite

 There is a gui atlas named minecraft_textures_atlas_gui.png.txt.
-Inside, you can find a line like minecraft:container/slot x=494 y=54 w=18 h=18.
+In it, you can find a line with minecraft:container/slot x=494 y=54 w=18 h=18

-The result is <sprite:gui:container/slot>.
+The result is <sprite:gui:container/slot>

 object slot